spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-performance-3.md

 Some thoughts:
     - The effects are much clearer here.
     - There isn't much to glean from goalies facing -300 shots.
-    - These short NHL careers are almost certainly for reasons outside their play in the NHL.
+    - These short NHL careers are almost certainly due to reasons outside their play in the NHL.
     - Goalies facing -1500 shots fade quickly.
-They are given a shot and fail acutely.
+They are given a decent look and fail acutely.
     - Goalies facing -6000 shots start as the best group through the first 1,000 shots, then fade.
-    - This seemingly unintuitive results is likely due to randomness, and, more interestingly, age.
+    - This seemingly unintuitive result is likely due to randomness, and, more interestingly, age.
 </p>
 <p>
 It's time to account for age.